We provide two ways to extract data from a source table and add them to another table. We either use SSIS packages or ADO.Net.

 So as you can see SSIS is faster executing a single table and a small project, but only by less than 5 seconds on average.
 ADO.net is faster at running a large project.

-Both projects could be executed way faster if you used Direct read with ODX, DSA and MDW using the same table.
+Both projects could be executed way faster if you used Direct Read Same server and database on DSA and MDW where Business Unit, DSA and MDW using the same database.